Movement 1The Rummage SaleDay 10

 So we, who are many, are one body in Christ, and individually members one of another.

-We are tempted to privatize our faith, and so to privatize our upheavals — to treat a crisis of belief as a solo event happening inside one skull, sealed off from the community.
+Your private upheaval is not as private as it feels.
+We are tempted to privatize our faith, and so to privatize our shaking — to treat a crisis of belief as a solo event happening inside one skull, sealed off from everyone else.
 But there is no such thing as a sealed-off member.
-Your deconstruction changes the room you sit in on Sunday.
-Your renewal does too.
-And the health or sickness of your church seeps into your private prayers whether you invite it or not.
+Your deconstruction changes the room you sit in on Sunday; your renewal does too.
+You are a member, not an island; your healing and your wounding both travel down the nerve to the whole body.
+And the health or sickness of the wider Church seeps into your private prayers whether you invite it or not.

-This is not a burden; it is a mercy.
-It means you do not have to carry your upheaval alone, and your church does not have to face its shaking with you watching from the outside.
-The same Spirit who is reforming you is reforming the body, and the body is meant to hold you while He does.
+It means you do not have to carry your upheaval alone, and the Church does not have to face its shaking with you watching from the outside.
+The same Spirit who is reforming you is at work in the people around you, and they are meant to hold you while He does.
 So as this series walks the phases, it will always ask both questions — what is God doing in you, and what is He doing in the body — because the answer to one is never unrelated to the other.

 ← Day 9Day 11